 Idea to Initiative: Induction Cooking

 Idea to Initiative part one focuses on the market transformation theory and logic model, which represent the basis for the Induction Cooking MTI strategy and are a systematic and visual way of presenting understanding of the interventions necessary to remove barriers, expected outcomes of those interventions, and a pathway to the desired end state.
-This information corresponds to appendices A, C, and D that are being developed for the final MTI Plan, as shown below:
+This information corresponds to appendices A, C, and D that were developed for the final MTI Plan, as shown right.

 FAQs: Induction Cooking Product Assessment